Light-induced torque in ferromagnetic metals via orbital angular momentum generated by photon-helicity

 Five-nanometer-thick Co$_{1-x}$Pt$_{x}$ alloy thin film samples with different compositions ($x$) were prepared by magnetron sputtering.
 The stacking structure of the sample is as follows: Si/SiO$_{2}$ sub./ Co$_{1-x}$Pt$_{x}$ (5) / Al (3) (thickness is in nanometers).
-The wavelength and pulse duration used for the circularly-polarized laser induced magnetization dynamics measurements were 800 nm and 100 fs, respectively.
+The wavelength and pulse duration \SI{of the pump and probe laser pulse} used for the circularly-polarized laser induced magnetization dynamics measurements were 800 nm and 100 fs, respectively.
 The pump fluence ($F_{\rm p}$) used for the measurement was fixed at 4.6 J/m$^{2}$.
-An in-plane external magnetic field of 2 T was applied during the measurement.
-Figure 2 shows the effect of left circularly-polarized (LCP) and right circularly-polarized (RCP) laser on normalized Kerr rotation angle $\Delta \theta_{\rm K}⁄\theta_{\rm K}$ to determine the impact on magnetization dynamics in Co [Fig. 2(a)] and Co$_{35}$Pt$_{65}$ alloy [Fig. 2(b)].
+An in-plane external magnetic field of 2 T was applied during the measurement. \SI{The measurement was performed at room temperature.} Figure 2 shows the effect of left circularly-polarized (LCP) and right circularly-polarized (RCP) laser on normalized Kerr rotation angle $\Delta \theta_{\rm K}⁄\theta_{\rm K}$ to determine the impact on magnetization dynamics in Co [Fig. 2(a)] and Co$_{35}$Pt$_{65}$ alloy [Fig. 2(b)].
 Magnetization precession was excited after irradiation with a femtosecond laser pulse.
 The oscillation phase reversed when the photon-helicity was reversed, indicating a photon-helicity induced torque on magnetization.
 The slightly different amplitudes between the irradiation of the LCP and RCP resulted from thermally induced magnetization precession, likely caused by a slight misalignment between the sample and the applied field.
 To extract the photon-helicity induced signal, the normalized difference signal ($(\Delta \theta_{\rm K} ({\rm RCP})-\theta_{\rm K} ({\rm LCP}))⁄(2\theta _{\rm K}) $) was taken as shown in Figs. 2(c) and 2(d).
 This photon-helicity-induced normalized change in the Kerr rotation angle was then fitted by the following equation:

 where $\delta m_{\rm z, sin(cos)}$, $f_0$, and $\tau _0$ are sine (cosine) amplitude, frequency, and life-time of magnetization precession, respectively.
 The broken and solid curves in Figs. 2(c) and 2(d) represent the fitted results based on Eq. (\ref{eq:fit}).
 In the case of Co, the magnetization precession excited by the photon-helicity was sine-like, indicating that the field-like torque was dominant.
 In contrast, a phase shift and cosine-like components, which are signatures of the damping-like torque, were exhibited by the Co$_{35}$Pt$_{65}$ alloy.